 Step 1: Go to Settings > Time & Language > Date & Time page.

-Step 2: Under Date and time section, turn on the option labeled Set time automatically, and check if Windows 10 is displaying the correct time now.
+Step 2: Under the Date and time section, turn on the option labeled Set time automatically, and check if Windows 10 is displaying the correct time now.
 When this option is enabled, Windows 10 automatically synchronizes with an Internet time server.

 Step 3: We recommend you turn off the Set time zone automatically option if you haven’t turned on the location service.
-The Set time zone automatically works excellent only when your location is available.
+The Set time zone automatically works excellently only when your location is available.
 So if you have turned off the location service to improve privacy, please turn off the Set time zone automatically option.

 Method 3 of 5

 Start Windows time service

 The Windows time service is responsible for displaying the correct date and time.
 If the service is stopped or configured to start manually, Windows 10 might display an incorrect date and time.
 Here is how to start the Windows time service:

 Step 1: In the Start menu or taskbar search box, type Services.msc, and then press Enter key.
 If the search is not working, please type Services.msc in the Run command box (use Windows logo + R hotkey to open Run) and then press Enter.

 Step 2: Once the Services window is launched, look for an entry named Windows Time.